bigskysoftware/_hyperscript/www/docs.md

   Click Me!
 </button>

-By embedding the event trigger logic directly in the HTML, you make it much easier to understand what a given element is up to.
-Hyperscript is designed to read easily and be powerful enough that many common web patterns can be comfortably written directly inline.
-(Of course, if you need to, you can pull logic out to [functions](#functions) as well.)
+Embedding event handling logic directly on elements in this manner makes it much easier to understand what a given element does, and hyperscript's syntax allows you to respond to any event, even custom events that you create.

+Hyperscript reads easily and is expressive enough that many common web patterns can be comfortably written directly inline.
+(Of course, if you need to, you can factor logic out to [functions](#functions) as well.)

-One of the most interesting aspect of hyperscript is that it is *[async-transparent](/#async)*.
-That is, you can write code that is asynchronous in a linear manner.
+One of the most interesting aspects of hyperscript is that it is *[async-transparent](/#async)*.
+That is, you can write code that is asynchronous in a linear style.
 Consider the following hyperscript function:

 ```javascript
 def getString()